radlab-sketch/radvision/README.md

 to the authors.
 See `LICENSE.md` for the full license text.

 The manuscript text is not open source.
-The authors reserve the rights to the article content, which is currently submitted for publication in IEEE Transactions on Pattern Analysis and Machine Intelligence.
+The authors reserve the rights to the article content, which is currently submitted for review in IEEE Transactions on Pattern Analysis and Machine Intelligence.